 Interpreter Spotlight: Meet Eddie Ho

 Eddie Ho is a retired real estate professional who is now a certified freelance interpreter specializing in medical interpreting in the Cantonese language.
 This is the latest in our series of Liberty Language Services Blog posts highlighting the variety of careers available in the field of interpreting, and the variety of professional language specialists who work as interpreters.
 How long have you been working as an interpreter?
-I have been a free-lance interpreter since 2006: in California from 2006 to 2019 and in MD/VA/DC from 2019 to present.
+I have been a freelance interpreter since 2006: in California from 2006 to 2019 and in MD/VA/DC from 2019 to present.
 Why did you choose this profession?
 I was a real estate agent for about 10 years for a real estate development group in the Bay Area.
 I worked as directorate staff of its leasing and marketing department.
 In 2006, I left the position to care for my wife who had become a paraplegic as a result of a failed surgery she received earlier.
 Later that year, I took on a language interpretation job because of the convenience and availability, and more importantly, because of the time constraints of caring for my wife 24/7.
 In fact, prior to this I had years of interpreting experience for the pastor of my church as he delivered his sermon to the congregation every Sunday.
 In my younger days, I worked for the Hong Kong government for awhile.
 It was then I came to acquire training and substantial knowledge in translation and interpretation in Cantonese.
 So, the job of a language-converter is something up my avenue.
-How did you get started as an ASL interpreter?
+How did you get started as a freelance interpreter?
 A deacon at my church heard about my and my wife's ordeal.
 With her suggestion and referral, I joined a language services provider in the Bay Area.
 How do you prepare for your assignments?
 My motto has always been: